 - A major hotspot of impact is consumer use, due to the washing and drying apparel.
 Our research indicates that Nike’s influence over consumer washing and drying practices is very limited, with care labels having less leverage over consumers than convenience, habit or other factors tied to detergent and washing machine used.
 We have therefore decided to focus our efforts on the other tiers of the value chain where we have better opportunities to mitigate impacts.

 - Another major hotspot of impact lies in materials, from extraction to material manufacturing to material finishing.
-Our approach to sustainable materials covers how we tackle this part of our footprint.
+Learn more about how we are focused on scaling low impact materials in our FY20 Nike Impact Report.